top of page

 Next Up in Public Housing

-Moorish Mosque, a pioneer in the development of non-public, low- and moderate-income housing in New York City, announces the launch of JoEL|24 Initiative, a $3.5 billion transformative model development opportunity in the redesign, rebuild, and reawakening of the largest public housing complex in the United States, focused on the New York City public housing community by empowering the residents to redefine their relationship with the New York City Housing Authority (“NYCHA”).
+Joseph Jeffries-EL (JoEL), a pioneer in the development of non-public, low-and moderate-income housing in New York City, announced the launch of JoEL|24 Initiative in January 2024 as a $3.5 billion transformative model development opportunity in the redesign, rebuild, and reawakening of the largest public housing complex in the United States, focused on the New York City public housing community by empowering the residents to redefine their relationship with the New York City Housing Authority (“NYCHA”).

 JoEL|24 Initiative will improve their lives and help residents overcome the deep-rooted, structural, economic, and historical barriers that jeopardize residents immediate well-being and hinder their long-term socio-economic and healthy living prospects.

-By collaborating closely with residents, JoEL|24 Initiative will target various concerns from infrastructure and modernization improvements to providing affordable housing for low- and moderate-income families — and their well-being by enhancing safety, creating opportunities for economic advancement in NYCHA youth workforce development, supporting On-site Kindergarten through grade three early childhood development schools, and providing seniors Managed Long-Term Care.
+By collaborating closely with residents, JoEL|24 Initiative will target various concerns from infrastructure and modernization improvements to providing affordable housing for low- and moderate-income families — and their well-being by enhancing safety, creating opportunities for economic empowerment and youth workforce development, supporting on-site kindergarten through grade three early childhood development schools, and providing seniors Managed Long-Term Care.

 181 Powell St - Google Maps_480x235.jpg